karlkristopher/craftberlin/README.md

 ---
 * A directory of craft beer bars, brewhouses, and bottleshops around Berlin.
-* Full stack MERN stack web application with the help of the Mapbox & Google Places APIs.
+* MERN stack web application with the help of the Mapbox & Google Places APIs.